Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Introduction

-The response of these scores to multiplicative errors in the neighbourhood standard deviation is then explored, to assess to what extent each score mitigates the double penalty problem.
-Both the FSS and BDnSS are susceptible to the double penalty problem to some extent, in that they both assign higher scores to smoother forecasts (i.e.~forecasts that under-predict the neighbourhood standard deviation).
-However, we show that the extent to which this occurs is different for the FSS and BDnSS, and show that this is less of a problem for the FSS than the BDnSS, particularly for lower neighbourhood sizes and where correlations between forecast and observations are lower.
-Therefore, whilst the FSS is not suitable for assessing errors in the mean frequency, when errors in the mean are removed it can be more effective than the BDnSS at mitigating the double penalty problem, particularly for small neighbourhood sizes and lower correlations between forecast and observations.
+The response of these scores to multiplicative errors in the standard deviation of the neighbourhood fractions is then explored, to assess to what extent each score mitigates the double penalty problem.
+Both the FSS and BDnSS are susceptible to the double penalty problem to some extent, in that they both assign higher scores to more uniform forecasts (i.e.~forecasts that under-predict the standard deviation of the neighbourhood fractions).
+However, we show that the extent to which this occurs is different for the FSS and BDnSS, and show that this is less of a problem for the FSS than the BDnSS, particularly for smaller neighbourhood sizes and where correlations between forecast and observations are positive but not high.
+Therefore, whilst the FSS is not suitable for assessing errors in the mean frequency, when errors in the mean are removed it can be more effective than the BDnSS at mitigating the double penalty problem, particularly for small neighbourhood sizes and low positive correlations between forecast and observations.

 Whilst we have focused on neighbourhood scores that are established in the weather forecasting literature, there are many other ways to construct a neighbourhood score, particularly once we have expressed the forecast and observation in terms of summary statistics.
 We finish by discussing several scores that have appeared in other contexts, the Structural Similarity Index \citep{wang_image_2004}, Kling-Gupta Efficiency \citep{gupta_typical_2011}, and the Symmetric Bounded Efficiency \citep{casati_scale_2023}.
 These scores are all structured such that, under the framework used here, they do not appear to be susceptible to the double penalty problem at all.
 The strengths, weaknesses, and interpretations of these scores is an interesting future avenue of research that we leave for future work.